ICD-10 Code for Knee Pain: M25.561, M25.562 + Bilateral (2026)

 What is the ICD-10 code for chronic knee pain?

-Chronic knee pain has no dedicated code.
-You pair the laterality code, M25.561 or M25.562, with G89.29 for other chronic pain, but only when the provider documents it as chronic.
-Sequencing depends on the visit: knee code first for treatment, G89.29 first for pain management.
-Confirm chronic-care coverage with upfront verification of benefits.
+There's no dedicated code.
+Pair the laterality code, M25.561 or M25.562, with G89.29 (other chronic pain) when the provider documents chronicity.
+Sequencing follows visit purpose: the knee code first for treatment visits, G89.29 first for pain-management encounters.

 Does anyone still use ICD-9 for knee pain?